armin-pfaeffle/sass-autocompile/README.md

 // out: ../css/main.css
 ```

-To additionally compress the output you have to add `compress: true`:
+To additionally compress the output you have to add `compress: true`, or you enable option [always compress](#always-compress):
 ```
 // out: ../css/main.css, compress: true
 ```